arjunghoshal/tmux-restore/README.md

 ```bash
 pip install tmux-restore
 ```
-Then, edit your `.bashrc` file with the following content:
+Then, to restore your saaved sessions on reboot, edit your `.bashrc` file with the following content:
 ```bash
 # colors...